 Connection at risk refers to the amount of time between the time when a flight arrives and the departure time of the next flight on the same booked reservation.

-Say the initial flight departs late, the traveler could be in danger of missing his connecting flight.
+Say the initial flight departs late, the traveler could be in danger of missing their connecting flight.

 However, that message also can display if the flights are pre-scheduled to have a connection time of less than what the airline declares as a legal connection (different per airport and per airline).
 Most airlines require at least 30-45 minutes between flights.
 Some smaller airlines and/or smaller airports (where you don't have to walk far), do schedule flights with connections as close to 15-20 minutes apart.
 Those flights can trigger a connection at risk flag although having legal connection times.